NTS Sessions 1–4

 NTS Sessions 1–4 (also known as NTS Sessions) is the thirteenth studio album by British electronic music duo Autechre.
 It was released by Warp Records on 26 April 2018.
 The album was announced on 9 April, and consists of original music comprising Autechre's residency for NTS Radio on 3 April.
-The album was released digitally as well as 8xCD and 12xLP.
+The album was released digitally as well as 8×CD and 12×LP.
 Containing exactly eight hours of music, NTS Sessions 1–4 is the longest Autechre studio album.
 The album was met with critical acclaim.

 Background

 In an August 2018 interview with Pitchfork, Sean Booth and Rob Brown stated that they were hesitant to do a residency when approached by NTS, having already produced a set for the station in 2016.
 However, it occurred to the duo that they had enough material to fill eight hours, and they ultimately conceived of the project as an extended radio show.
 Like other Autechre releases of the past decade, the music is a product of what the duo refers to as "the system": "a labyrinthine compendium of software synthesizers, virtual machines, and digital processes."
 When asked how far back the material goes, Booth explained:

 I think the oldest thing is from 2011.
 But that was just an archive of the jam that became "bladelores", which is on Exai.
 Then there are a couple of things from in between that and elseq 1-5.
 The rest is weird recent jams using old patches.
 But it gets difficult, because the system itself is getting on a bit.
 It's about eight years old now.
 It gets a bit hazy in terms of what's a musical idea and what's a piece of technology.

 In approaching the project as a radio show, "tracks were put together and edited with that in mind", with "versions and repeats of ideas that have occurred in earlier material."
 The duo "spent ages sequencing" the album's component parts with an emphasis on "deep mixing ... where you've got things you aren't necessarily aware of at first listen."